egberts/easy-admin/500-dns/README.zones.details.md

 Second Value - First Lines - Zone File
 -------------------------------------
-TTL is how long should we be telling other people to remember our record type and answer (value/key) settings of a zone before asking us of the same answer again.

 Time to Live (TTL) is the second value of the first line.

+TTL is how long should we be telling other people to remember our record type and answer (value/key) settings of a zone before asking us for the same answer again.

 That's the `86400` part of the first line:

     example.tld.
 86400  SOA  ns1.example.tld. admin.example.tld.
 2020103437 1200 180 1209600 10800

 TTL usefulness is when we might be moving to another nameserver, and to do that we must shorten this TTL firstly.